GuptaSonam/Wavelet-Residual-Learning-for-Efficient-Future-Frame-Prediction-from-Natural-Video-Sequences/README.md

 DL-based method that predicts future frames entirely in the wavelet domain.
-Our approach takes 2-dimensional Discrete Wavelet Transform (2D-DWT) sub-bands of video frames as input and learns to infer the difference between the wavelet coeficients of the adjacent frames (Tem- poral Wavelet Residuals).
-Final prediction is obtained by adding the in- put to the predicted residuals followed by application of Inverse Discrete Wavelet Transform (IDWT).
+Our approach takes 2-dimensional Discrete Wavelet Transform (2D-DWT) sub-bands of video frames as input and learns to infer the difference between the wavelet coeficients of the adjacent frames (Temporal Wavelet Residuals).
+Final prediction is obtained by adding the input to the predicted residuals followed by application of Inverse Discrete Wavelet Transform (IDWT).
 The sparsity of wavelet residuals reduces the training and inference time.
-Extensive experimentation demonstrates that the proposed approach is computationally efficient and still compet- itive with the state-of-the-art methods both qualitatively and quantita- tively, on KTH and KITTI datasets.
+Extensive experimentation demonstrates that the proposed approach is computationally efficient and still competitive with the state-of-the-art methods both qualitatively and quantitatively, on KTH and KITTI datasets.

 # Summary
 * First DL appraoch that predicts future frames in wavelet domain.